Hydrogen and Helium atoms in strong magnetic fields: Results Discussion

-The wave functions for the most tightly bound state of hydrogen are plotted in Figure~\ref{fig:figure5} for four different values of the magnetic field strength $\beta$.
-The plots represent a slice through the three dimensional atom in the upper half of the $r-z-$ plane.
+The wave functions for the most tightly bound state of hydrogen are plotted in Figure~\ref{fig:figure4} for four different values of the magnetic field strength, $\beta$.
+The plots represent a slice through the three dimensional atom in the upper half of the $r-z-$plane.
 The complete representation in three dimensions is the figure of revolution about the $z-$axis and simultaneously reflected about the $xy-$plane.
-The length units are Bohr radii of the hydrogen atom and the $x-$axis represents the direction perpendicular to the magnetic field direction while the $y-$axis represents the direction parallel to the magnetic field, i.e. the $z-$ direction in three dimensional cylindrical polar coordinates.
+The length units are Bohr radii of the hydrogen atom and the horizontal axis represents the direction perpendicular to the magnetic field while the vertical axis represents the direction parallel to it, i.e. the $z-$direction in three dimensional cylindrical polar co-ordinates.
 The purpose here is to illustrate the dramatic change that occurs near $\beta$ $\approx$ 1 when the electron becomes tightly bound and the binding energy increases dramatically with increasing $\beta$.
-It is immediately evident upon inspection that the spherical symmetry of the atom is clearly broken as we approach higher and higher magnetic field strengths.
+It is immediately evident upon inspection that the spherical symmetry of the atom is clearly broken, as we approach higher magnetic field strengths and the binding energy increases.